Qusay Hussein: Assassination attempt

-On August 1, 2002, Qusay was shot by members of the Iraqi National Congress during a motorcade.
+On 1 August 2002, Qusay was shot by members of the Iraqi National Congress during a motorcade journey.
 He received injuries to his arm.
 He was said to have survived a previous assassination attempt in 2001.

-Killing
+Death

 Saddam Hussein's closest aide and personal secretary, Abid Hamid Mahmud, had been captured, and told his interrogators that he and Saddam's two sons had sought refuge in Syria but were turned back.
 According to the smuggler who took them across the border, they came again after less than 48 hours.
 They said to the smuggler: "A Syrian citizen will be waiting for a call from them and my mission is limited to bring them to the borders, not inside Syria."
 The smuggler said, "They sought refuge with some of their acquaintances near the Rabia border center, and they already reached the outskirts of the city of Aleppo, and there, after replacing the broken tires of their car, the Syrian authorities, who ordered their return to Iraq, stopped them.
 Abd Hammoud was not staying with them, but he visited them for four days and on the fourth day they left the house.
-Accompanying Abid Hamid towards Mosul, there Uday and Qusay took refuge in the house of Nawaf Al-Zaidan, joined by Mustafa Qusay, who was staying with his grandfather, Maher Abdul-Rashid.
+Accompanying Abid Hamid towards Mosul, there Uday and Qusay took refuge in the house of Nawaf al-Zaidan, joined by Mustafa Qusay, who was staying with his grandfather, Maher Abdul-Rashid.
 On 16 July 2003, he met with Qusay again, asked if he had an intention to get out of Iraq, to which Qusay replied, 'This is no longer possible.
 I will stay in Iraq awaiting the instructions of the father.'
 During their time at the villa, the sheikh reportedly left Uday and Qusay playing video games for weeks.
 Seven days later, Uday, Qusay, Qusay's 14-year-old son Mustafa, and their companion Abdul-Samad were killed."
-Abdul Halim Khaddam, the former vice president of Syria, revealed that his country handed over the half brother of Saddam Hussein to the American forces.
+Abdul Halim Khaddam, the former vice-president of Syria, revealed that his country handed over the half-brother of Saddam Hussein to the American forces.
 They also deported the sons of the ousted president to Iraq and refused to receive the former foreign minister, Tariq Aziz.